 Bear left, still following the top of the walls, back across the railway.
 The paved path soon descends to become the pavement alongside Nun's Road.
 At the next fork keep right, following the walls over Watergate Street.
-Beyond this, the path continues at road level.On the left you will pass The Architect pub (a good place for a quick pit stop) and on the right you will pass Chester Racecourse.
+Beyond this, the path continues at road level, passing Chester Racecourse on the right.